Goldenone2/Hamilton-s-Frog-GBS/Sample_Comparison.md

 # Sample comparison

 I have completed SNP calling for the Hamilton’s Frog GBS data, which contains both toe clips and, buccal swabs; because this is the first time anyone has utilised buccal swabbing on *Leiopelma*, I’d will produce jitter plots comparing total sites and individual missingness.
-In addition, I investigate the apparent difference in coverage depth between these sample types.
+In addition, I investigated the apparent difference in coverage depth between these sample types.
 Results from these analyses were published in [the New Zealand Journal of Ecology](https://newzealandecology.org/nzje/3631)

 ## Data Import and Setup